IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

 The Transformation Advisor can evaluate any Java based applications.
-In this lab, you are going to use it to evaluate whether the on-premises WebSphere application, **Mod Resorts**, is suitable to move to cloud and what the effort might be to get it there.
+In this lab, you are going to use it to evaluate whether the on-premises WebSphere application, **Mod Resorts**, is suitable to move to WebSphere Liberty and containers, and gain insights into the effort and scope to get it there.

 You can use Transformation Advisor Data Collector utility to get the application data and server configuration from the WebSphere Application